My thanks to Katherine Ellis for providing such interesting detail on this Haslam family.

 Sarah Ellen (Nell) married William Manaton, a tailor and outfitter, at Bath Street Wesleyan Methodist Chapel in 1890.
 They then lived at Braunton near Barnstable.
 Their children were Fred Haslam (1891), George Aubrey (1892), Arthur John (1894), Doris (1896),

-The next young man could be William Arthur, also an architect’s assistant, who died in 1894, aged 22.
+The next young man could be William Arthur, also an architect’s assistant and partner with his father and brother John, and who died in July 1894, aged 22, also of typhoid fever.
+He was shortly to be married.
 (This could be John)

 Seated in the middle are George Haslam and Sarah Ellen (nee Wright).
 Between them could be son James Godber (1880) who died in 1903, aged 22.